SFXCL Command-Line Tool FAQ

 SFXCL /QuickSync "C:\My Documents" "/My Sessions/Work" /usr/username/mdocs mirror

 Yes.
-The identity file can be specified on the command line using the /I option, or you can configure a named session which uses public-key authentication in SecureFX® for Windows.
+The identity file can be specified on the command line using the /I option, or you can configure a named session which uses public-key authentication in SecureFX for Windows and Linux.
 Then, specify this session on the command line as shown in the examples below.

 Download from remote host